BanMinKai/AVR128DB2--Security-Safe-Project/README.md

     disclaimer: I was not the author of the PCB, I put it here for reference.
-    The PCB was skillfully desgined and completed by Graydon, a teammate in my ENEL300 group I
+    The PCB was carefully desgined and completed by Graydon, a teammate in my ENEL300 group I
 ![image](https://github.com/BanMinKai/AVR128DB2--Security-Safe-Project/assets/115819439/b7ed3bd2-acee-4123-8f85-8df52c90407d)